sherpa/sherpa/docs/development.rst

 and running tests locally.
 The last line adds all requirements for building the documentation.
 Sherpa can use either astropy or crates as backend for reading and writing files.
 The default configuration in Sherpa is to use astropy.
-However, if crates is selected as backend in `sherpa.rc`, then astropy can be omitted from the install.
+However, if crates is installed (e.g. by installing the `ciao` package) and selected as backend in `sherpa.rc`, then astropy can be omitted from the install.

 As described in :ref:`build-from-source`, the file ``setup.cfg`` in the root directory of the sherpa source needs to be modified to